I was gifted product from KAPOW NOW! to create this recipe with. All views and opinions expressed are my own.

 I’ve been getting increasingly frustrated with vegan, gluten-free cakes I’ve bought tasting of sugar and not a lot else, so wanted to create a recipe that tastes like a real cake, made with real ingredients.
 This cake is moist, rich and chocolatey.
 I’ve made it time and time again because it’s packed full of whole food ingredients and yet tastes utterly indulgent.
 I most recently made this cake several weeks ago at Christmas and I kid you not, it was gone within two days!
 To anyone who thinks vegan cakes can’t taste delicious – I challenge you to make this cake and not devour it in a day.

 As you can see from the images, I’ve made two variations of this cake.
 One with chocolate frosting in the middle and on top, and the other with a cream filling in the middle and chocolate frosting on top.
 The first option is my preferred method, but I’ve provided the steps for making each below so you can choose which you’d prefer.

 The addition of the Chocolate Glop really finishes the cake off, but don’t worry at all if you don’t have this product (as many of my US and European readers won’t).
 I’ll show you exactly how to substitute it in the recipe.
 It’s really easy!

 Also, don't be put off by the length of the ingredients list!
 This cake isn’t that complicated to make.
 That said, I do have a few tips.
 1) Use ripe bananas – they will mash much more easily.
-2) you can use cocoa powder instead of cacao powder – cacao just has more nutrients in.
+2) You can use cocoa powder instead of cacao powder – cacao just has more nutrients in.
 3) Follow the instructions below closely for making the coconut cream.
 Although very simple to make, this is probably the trickiest part of the recipe as everything needs to stay cold so it doesn’t melt.

 Chocolate Glop Cream Cake (vegan & gluten-free)